ADHD Daily Planner Template: Hourly + Priority Blocks

 If your schedule changes drastically day to day, use the hourly grid only for the blocks you know in advance and leave the rest as open focus time.
 The P1/P2/P3 system matters more on variable days, not less.
 It keeps you anchored to priorities when the schedule gets unpredictable.

-If you regularly hit a freeze point when it’s time to start your P1, combine this template with the approaches in the ADHD task paralysis guide.
-Specifically: write the first physical action for your P1 next to it on the template.
-Not “work on presentation,” but “open presentation file and write one slide heading.”
-That specificity makes starting possible when willpower alone isn’t enough.
+If you regularly hit a freeze point when it is time to start your P1, combine this template with the approaches in the ADHD task paralysis guide.
+Two things that move the needle: write the first physical action for your P1 next to it on the template (not “work on presentation,” but “open the file and write one slide heading”), and schedule the P1 block as a body doubling session, either in person, on a video call with a friend who is also working, or with one of the Focusmate-style services the ADHD community has built around exactly this problem.
+Starting is the hardest cognitive task of the day for many people with ADHD; do not try to do it alone if you do not have to.

 The Clarity ADHD condition page has more on what comprehensive ADHD support looks like and what to ask for when seeking it.